 Mark entered New Zealand’s Parliament in 2011 when he was elected as the Member of Parliament for the Rodney electorate.
 In 2016, he was appointed as the Minister of Statistics, Minister for Land Information, and Associate Minister of Justice.
 In 2017, he was promoted to Cabinet and appointed as the Minister of Defence.

 Mark has previously served as the Chair of the Foreign Affairs, Defence and Trade Committee, and Deputy Chair of the Law and Order Committee.
-Following the change in Government in September 2017, he is now the Opposition Spokesperson for Defence, and the Deputy Chair of the Foreign Affairs, Defence and Trade Committee.
+Following the change in Government in September 2017, he is now the Opposition Spokesperson for Defence, Disarmament, and Justice and a member of the Justice Select Committee.

 Mark enjoys the kiwi lifestyle and spending time with his family in their hometown of Orewa.